Meghan Murphy: Views on trigger warnings, sexism, contemporary feminism, and prostitution

 In January 2017, Murphy argued, in the context of a Washington Post editorial praising men for taking part in the 2017 Women's March, against making concessions to men to make them feel comfortable within feminism.
 It is not women who need to adapt, she wrote:

 Women are not targeted by men walking alone at night, in their homes, at work, in bars, or in any of the other myriad of places women are attacked, harassed, and raped, because they are passive, wear high heels, have long hair, wear dresses, or behave in other "feminine" ways, but because they are female.
 Female children are not prostituted or abused by adult men because they identify with "femininity", but because of the sex class they were born into.
 Girls are feminized, not "feminine" by choice or because of some kind of internal, unchangeable personality flaw that turns them into victims.

 Murphy has criticized third-wave feminism as well, interpreting it as a backlash against second-wave and radical feminism.
 For example, she has criticized Slutwalk and the attempt to reclaim a word that has been used to shame women.
 She has been broadly critical of sex-positive feminism, observing in 2013: "That whole burlesque/sex work is empowering/feminist porn aspect of the third wave is making a mockery of the movement."
 More generally, she has said certain contemporary movements are "cult-like" in their efforts to shut down debates by calling people "phobic" (such as "whorephobic") or accusing them of "shaming" (as in "kink-shaming") if they fail to "toe the party line".
 In 2013, she called Twitter "a horrible place for feminism ... intellectual laziness is encouraged, oversimplification is mandatory, posturing is de rigueur, and bullying is rewarded".

 Murphy is highly critical of the sex and porn industry, which she regards as "inherently misogynistic and exploitative".
 When Hugh Hefner died in 2017, Murphy called him a "billionaire who profited from women's subordination".
+That year, Murphy also wrote an article criticizing sex robots, titled "Sex Robots Epitomize Patriarchy and Offer Men A Solution to the Threat of Female Independence".
+MEL interviewed her about her views in 2017.
+She said that the use of sex robots "leads to violence against women".
 In an interview with CBC Radio's The Current in 2018, she argued that sex dolls may reduce men's empathy for women as she believes that they "literally turn women into objects".
 She told Mic in 2015 that this includes public education, a strong welfare state, retraining police officers, and offering exit services for women.
 She has also been criticized by some feminists for her opposition to decriminalizing the purchase of sex.